 What to Wear in Bali For Men

-- 1 long-sleeve merino shirt: Versatile enough to wear buttoned up or open over a tee.
+- 1 long-sleeve shirt (linen or merino): Versatile enough to wear buttoned up or open over a tee.
 Great for cooler evenings, temple visits, or dressing up without adding bulk.
 Look for odor-resistant, breathable merino that doesn’t need ironing.

 - 1 long-sleeve layer: Not for warmth, but for sun and bug protection.
-Choose something like the Venture Hoodie, which offers UPF protection, breathability of waffle fabric, and packs down small for temple visits or scooter rides.
+Choose something like sun or waffle hoodie, which offers UPF protection, breathability of waffle fabric, and packs down small for temple visits or scooter rides.

 - Underwear & Socks: Pack 5–7 pairs of underwear made from moisture-wicking, odor-resistant fabrics—you’ll likely be showering twice a day, so comfort matters.
 Also, bring 2–3 pairs of lightweight socks that dry quickly, plus a pair of StrongCore Compression Socks for long Bali flights, travel days, or recovery after hikes.
 Don’t forget 1–2 sets of loungewear or sleepwear.